jackpoletek/cup-of-english/README.md

 This approach follows the project's KISS architecture principles while improving long-term maintainability.

-UPDATE -> the above backend architecture improvements has already been implemented.
+UPDATE -> the above backend architecture improvements have already been implemented.

 ---